thosgood/thosgood.github.io/_posts/2019-07-15-more-than-one-less-than-three.md

 ---

 What with all the wild applications of, and progress in, the theory of $\infty$-categories, I had really neglected studying any kind of lower higher-category theory.
-But, as in many other ways, CT2019 opened my eyes somewhat, and now I'm trying to catch up on the theory of 2-categories, which seem to have some really beautiful structure and examples.
+But, as in many other ways, CT2019 opened my eyes somewhat, and now I'm trying to catch up on the theory of 2-categories, which have some really beautiful structure and examples.

 <!--more-->